tedbot101/Stalker-Recon/README.md

 ## Overview

-This script is designed for enumerating end point using certificates associated with a specified domain.
+Collection of script for enumerating end point using certificates associated with a specified domain.
 It leverages various APIs to gather information about certificates, including subdomains and endpoints.

 ## Features